 Their final overall record (5-19) wasn't what they wanted, but the Seaside softball team at least finished the 2019 season on a positive note.

-The Warriors opened a 2-0 lead in the third inning, as Claire Bussert had a leadoff double and Dani Bue drew a walk.
+In Thursday's meeting, the Warriors opened a 2-0 lead in the third inning, as Claire Bussert had a leadoff double and Dani Bue drew a walk.

 Bussert was forced out at third, but Ruby Dyer followed with an infield single, and a Seaside error allowed two runs to score.